sunpy/sunpy/doc/source/guide/vso.rst

 Using the legacy query syntax, this is simply

     >>> client = vso.VSOClient()
-    >>> result = client.query_legacy(tstart = '2001/01/01', tend =
+    >>> qr = client.query_legacy(tstart = '2001/01/01', tend =
     '2001/01/02', instrument = 'EIT')

 which is almost identical to what you would type in a Solarsoft/IDL session.
 So, what's happening with this command?
 The client is going out to the web to query the VSO to ask how many files EIT images are in the archive between the start of 2001/01/01 and the start of 2001/01/02.

-How many records is that?
+The same query can also be performed using a slightly different syntax.
+For example

+    >>> qr = client.query_legacy(tstart = datetime(2001,1,1), tend =
+    datetime(2001,1,2), instrument = 'EIT')

+and

+    >>> qr = client.query_legacy(datetime(2001,1,1),
+        datetime(2001,1,2), instrument = 'EIT')

+both give the same result.

+The variable "result" is a Python list of response objects, each one of which is a record found by the VSO.
+How many records have been found?
 You can find that out be typing

     >>> len(result)
     122

 To get a little bit more information, try

-    >>> result.show()
+    >>> qr.show()

-To find out more about the keywords accepted by the Solarsoft legacy query, type
+The Solarsoft legacy query has more keywords available: to find out more about the legacy query, type:

     >>> help(client.query_legacy)

-Let's say you just want the EIT 171 Angstrom files for that data.
+As an example, let's say you just want the EIT 171 Angstrom files for that data.
 These files can be found by

-    >>> result = client.query_legacy(tstart = '2001/01/01', tend =
+    >>> qr = client.query_legacy(tstart = '2001/01/01', tend =
     '2001/01/02', instrument = 'EIT', min_wave = '171', max_wave =
     '171', unit_wave = 'Angstrom')

+which yields four results, the same as the VSO IDL client.

+Having located the data you want, you can download it using the following command:

+    >>>> res = client.get(qr, path = '/Users/ireland/Desktop/Data/{file}.fits')

+The "{file}" option uses the file name obtained by the VSO for each file.

+Using the
-Which yields four results, the same as the VSO IDL client.
-Using the legacy query keywords it is very easy to translate a Solarsoft/IDL VSO command into the equivalent SunPY VSO legacy query.
+legacy query keywords it is very easy to translate a Solarsoft/IDL VSO command into the equivalent SunPy VSO legacy query.
+However, more powerful queries are possible with the new query style, which is descibed below.

 2. The new query style